aeonwp/aeonaccess/readme.txt

 = Can you add more features? =

 We would love to hear your ideas.
-You can use email us at support@aeonwp.com
+You can use email us at aeonwpofficial@gmail.com

 == Changelog ==
+= 1.0.1 - October 20 2020 =
+* Released on WordPress.Org

-= 1.0.0 - Janruary 28 2020 =
+= 1.0.0 - January 28 2020 =
+* Released on AeonWP

 == Theme License ==